mikeshulman/narya/README.md

   This rule is intended to be a compromise, allowing the user to define plenty of infix operators that don't require spacing, while keeping the lexer as a simple regexp that doesn't need to change as new operators are defined.

-Identifiers (variables and constant names) can be any string consisting of non-whitespace characters other than the above two groups that doesn't start with an underscore or period.
+Numerals are strings consisting of digits and periods, not starting or ending with a period.
+Identifiers (variables and constant names) can be any string consisting of non-whitespace characters other than the above two groups that does *not* consist entirely of digits and periods, and does not start or end with a period.
 Field names, which must be identifiers, are prefixed a period when accessed, and likewise constructor names are postfixed a period when applied.
 Identifiers prefixed with one or more underscores are reserved for internal use.
 Internal periods in identifiers are reserved to denote namespace qualifiers on constants; thus they cannot appear in local variable names, field names, or constructor names.

 Once you have written a raw term using this syntax as an OCaml string, you can parse it and pass it off to the typechecker with these functions defined in `Testutil.Mcp`: